ridvan-cln/camunda-animal-picture-app/README.md

 This will deploy the application to your Kubernetes cluster.
 Again you can access the Spring Boot client (port 8080) and the Angular Frontend (port 4200).

+You will need to find out the IP addresses of the pods to access the services.
-If you are using Minikube, you can find the IP address with:
+E.g. if you are using Minikube, you can find the IP address with:

 ```
 minikube ip